Skip to main content

 Visby’s top restaurants

-Visby is one of Sweden’s most restaurant-dense towns and many are open year-round.
+Visby is one of Sweden’s most restaurant-dense towns, with many establishments open year-round.

-For traditional Swedish dishes and local specialities like Gotlandic lamb, make a reservation at Värdshuset Lindgården.
-Their kitchen follows the farming calendar and serves up seasonal and local produce.
-After dinner, move upstairs to the Gin Room, where a large selection of Gotlandic, Swedish and international gin and tonic varieties are on the menu.
+For traditional Swedish dishes and local flavours like Gotlandic lamb, book a table at Värdshuset Lindgården.
+The kitchen follows the farming calendar and serves seasonal produce in a 1960s-inspired dining room.
+After dinner, head upstairs to the Gin Room for a wide selection of Gotlandic, Swedish and international gin and tonic pairings.

-Freshly caught seafood is another Gotlandic speciality, best enjoyed at Bakfickan.
-This small and genuine restaurant has been serving fried herring and fish soup for over 25 years.
-Come for lunch or dinner but be early, during the busy summer weeks they only run drop-ins.
+Freshly caught seafood is another Gotland speciality, best enjoyed at Bakfickan.
+This small, no-frills restaurant has served classics like fried herring and fish soup for over 25 years.
+Another well-loved neighbourhood favourite known for its great food is G:a Masters.

 PRACTICAL INFORMATION BEFORE YOUR TRIP TO VISBY